 Worried about stinging insects, cockroaches or rats invading you home?
-You’re not alone, after all pests are not only a large health risk to you and your family, they can also cause extensive damage to your property.
-Let’s face it sharing your home with pests is quite a unpleasant experience.
+You’re not alone after all pests are not only a large health risk to you and your family, they can also cause extensive damage to your property.
+Let’s face it sharing your home with pests is quite an unpleasant experience.

 So why not try a little DIY pest control?
 You’ll be surprised how simple home pest prevention ideas keep them at bay.
 While it may be tempting to grab a can of toxic chemicals when you see a creepy crawler, there are plenty of natural and preventive solutions that can be explored for your home pest control.

 Created by our Melbourne pest control experts, this DIY pest control infographic covers the home pest prevention ideas and simple pest control tips you need to know!